 I am a PhD student with a background in hydrogeology.
 I am interested in the quantification of phosphorus export from stormwater management systems into the aquatic ecosystems, especially during extreme climate events.
 My research focuses are:

 I am a PhD student in the multidisciplinary field of ecohydrology.
-I have a strong interest in exploring and assessing water pollution issues by using knowledge and tools from various disciplines.
-My research interests are focused on:
+I have a strong interest in exploring and assessing phosphorus (P) retention performance of stormwater management (SWM) systems in urban areas, especially under the context of climate change.
+My research interest focuses on:

 My research focuses on the phosphorus (P) transformations, speciation, bioavailability, retention and mobilization within stormwater bioretention cells in cold climates.
 My research objectives are to: